 For the PS1, Silent Hill is unusable as is any game which changes resolutions in game, there is a 2-3 second delay when it happens and during that time you can get damage and so on.
 Silent Hill does it going into the inventory and back.
 However, Resident Evil 2 looked brilliant and the pre rendered backgrounds streamers fairly slick.
 MK Trilogy looked brilliant and smooth, also.

 With my Dreamcast a lot of magic happened with every game streaming gorgeously, especially Ecco Defender of the Future.
-Highly recommended and if you’re in PAL regions you can stream 60hz.
+Highly recommended and if you’re in PAL regions you can stream 60hz over 50hz.

 Lastly, check out just how good the original Resident Evil Remake looked when I streamed it, you would need to look twice to notice it wasn’t the HD remaster I was playing it looked that good.
 That was playing on a Wii.

 It’s impossible to review the OSSC without bringing up the myriad of settings to get the perfect picture, I am not going to contribute to that discussion because I used the settings from this Reddit thread and this Google Drive repo.
 When I first got the OSSC I messed with the settings and wasted hours getting nowhere, the settings I downloaded and then uploaded via a microSD card did the trick.